Deploy Interceptor

 cannot be setspec.superUsers

-is the list of usernames for which the associated service accounts in this virtual cluster can bypass ACLs.
+is the list of usernames for which the associated service accounts in this virtual cluster can bypass ACLs.- Specified usernames are not created automatically.
+You still need to create the associated gateway service accounts on the vcluster for them to work.

 spec.aclMode